Young-ook/terraform-aws-eks/examples/blueprint/README.md

 ![aws-cw-container-insights](../../images/aws-cw-container-insights.png)

 #### Verify the CloudWatch and FluentBit agents are running on
-All steps are finished, check that there are pods that are *Ready* in *aws-addons* namespace.
+All steps are finished, check that there are pods that are *Ready* in *kube-system* namespace.
 Ensure the *aws-cloudwatch-metrics*, *aws-for-fluent-bit* pods are generated and running.

 ## Computing options
 ### AWS Fargate (Serverless)
 AWS Fargate is a technology that provides on-demand, right-sized compute capacity for containers.
 With AWS Fargate, you no longer have to provision, configure, or scale groups of virtual machines to run containers.
 This removes the need to choose server types, decide when to scale your node groups, or optimize cluster packing.
 You can control which pods start on Fargate and how they run with Fargate profiles.
 Each pod running on Fargate has its own isolation boundary and does not share the underlying kernel, CPU resources, memory resources, or elastic network interface with another pod.
 For more information, please refer [this](https://docs.aws.amazon.com/eks/latest/userguide/fargate.html).

 To run an example of serverless node groups with AWS Fargate, use the another fixture template that configures to only use AWS Fargate based instances.
-Edit main.tf file to remove *appmesh-controller*, *aws-cloudwatch-metrics*, *aws-for-fluent-bit*, *karpenter* from the map of helm-addons.
-And remove all addons except *vpc-cni* from the eks-addons and save the file.
+Edit main.tf file to remove all helm-addons except *aws-load-balancer-controller*, *metrics-server* from the map of helm-addons.
+And remove all eks-addons except *vpc-cni* and save the file.
 If you don't remove it, you will get an error that the terraform configuration can't get the instance profile data from the output of the eks module.
 Run terraform command with fargate fixtures:
 ```
 terraform apply -var-file fixture.fargate.tfvars
 ```